ArtOfCode-/concaten/README.md

   * [ ] Benchmarking between Concaten and equivalent-level languages
     Probably Python or Ruby.
 I want at most 3x time taken, and for that value to be as low as possible.
+  * [ ] Informative error messages!
+Right now it's a code, which you can look up in `error.h`, but without knowing the codebase as well as its author, the meaning probably isn't clear.
-  * Beta testing?
+  * [ ] Beta testing
     Hand out the interpreter as it is to as many people as possible, get them to play with the language and try to break it.
+    We want lots and lots of people trying it out, so we can get lots of feedback and iterate quickly.
+    * [ ] Create `FEEDBACK.md`; should contain a link to give bug reports and feature requests seperately, as well as asking people to run the test suite and a couple of test programs on their machine to make sure it all works properly.
+It'll also explain what to do if you get a confusing error message (since I want Concaten's to be understandable)
 * [ ] Documentation - 1.0
   Including demo code, a detailed up-to-date list of every default global word
     (like `if`) and what they do, every built-in method, and a brief overview